Routing

 You may use the URL builder to create URLs for pre-defined routes in your application.
 For example, create a form action URL inside Edge templates, or make the URL to redirect the request to another route.

-The router.builder method creates an instance of the URL builder class, and you can use the builder's fluent API to lookup a route and create a URL for it.
+The router.builder method creates an instance of the URL builder class, and you can use the builder's fluent API to look up a route and create a URL for it.

 start/routes.ts